Anthropic interview, decoded.

 Anthropic is an AI safety company that builds Claude, a family of large language models designed to be helpful, honest, and harmless.
 It hires research engineers, machine learning and research scientists, software engineers, and product roles.
 What sets its loop apart is a practical work-sample style over LeetCode puzzles, paired with a dedicated values round that probes how you think about AI safety and responsible deployment.

-Paste a real Anthropic job description and Calibrd predicts the questions for that exact role and level, then lets you practise your answers out loud with coached feedback.
+Paste a real Anthropic posting and Calibrd predicts the questions for that exact role and level, then listens to you answer them out loud.

 Who Anthropic hires